-The Home remains the most significant architectural place we experience throughout our lives.
+Nonetheless, “home” remains the most significant architectural place we experience throughout our lives.
 Home represents safety, ownership, privacy, and stability.
 Home is where we can be alone and with people we care about most.
 Historically, the home has been a place of permanence.
 Despite how chaotic our lives are, we cherish the consistency of sleeping in the same bed and performing the same daily rituals here.
-Yet, new trends in digitalization and globalization continue to reshape realms of everyday life and alter our physical environments, including our homes.
-It is important to examine how we adapt our living spaces to these shifts.

 What do you believe will be the future of home?

-Designers can propose any geographical location for their home design but should consider the relationship between their proposal and its siting.
-Additionally, designers can propose siteless homes.
+Designers may propose any geographical location for their home design but should consider the relationship between their proposal and its site, taking into account the inherent benefits, drawbacks, and unique characteristics.
+Additionally, designers can propose homes with no defined site.

 Is the HOME competition restricted to only students or only professionals?